xpack/web-doxygen/website/docs/api/classes/latexdocvisitor.md

 <div class="doxyMemberDoc">

-<p>Declaration at line 107 of file <a href="/web-doxygen/docs/api/files/src/latexdocvisitor-h">latexdocvisitor.h</a>, definition at line 1900 of file <a href="/web-doxygen/docs/api/files/src/latexdocvisitor-cpp">latexdocvisitor.cpp</a>.</p>
+Declaration at line 107 of file <a href="/web-doxygen/docs/api/files/src/latexdocvisitor-h">latexdocvisitor.h</a>, definition at line 1900 of file <a href="/web-doxygen/docs/api/files/src/latexdocvisitor-cpp">latexdocvisitor.cpp</a>.

 <div class="doxyProgramListing">